project-sunbird/sunbird.org-docs/developer-docs/server-installation/plugins.md

 ## Deploy

-Switch to `Deploy/<env>/DataPipeline` and run the jobs in the following sequence:
+Switch to `Deploy/<env>/Plugins` in your jenkins machine and run the jobs in the following sequence:

 1.ContentPlugins
 2.ContentPlayer